ictvoip/ictvoip-docs/docs/source/admin/packages.rst

 Common issues:

 * **No CDRs retrieved**: verify FusionPBX connectivity/credentials and ensure the CDR integration library is present in the server module.
+Also confirm the call dates fall inside the service's billing window, which is derived from the service's next due date.
 * **Billing not applied**: confirm the package has real-time billing enabled and the service is on that package.
+* **Calls recording $0 cost**: no enabled tariff prefix matched the destination and the package's applicable custom rate (Custom Inbound / Custom Outbound) is blank.
+Set the custom rates — see `Rate Resolution`_ above — or correct the provider tariff so it contains dial prefixes rather than full numbers.
+* **Corrected rates not reflected on old calls**: processed CDRs are not rebilled.
+Place a new test call after updating the configuration to verify the corrected rates.
 * **Duplicate CDRs**: investigate uniqueness/duplicate prevention and confirm the CDR table is not being repopulated by another process.

 Custom Rate Configuration